SharePoint 2007/WCF Services Bug: “Object reference not set to an instance of an object.”

 - Use a standard web service hosted inside a SharePoint web app.

-In this customer’s case, they wanted to due some special configuration magic that would have been much more difficult without the special configuration file they’d designed.
+In this customer’s case, they wanted to do some special configuration magic that would have been much more difficult without the special configuration file they’d designed.
 So, they opted for creating a web service hosted inside one of the SharePoint web apps (I’m not going to give too many specifics about their architecture, but the point is that this option worked.)
 As I said, however, the SharePoint 2007 web service API is fairly robust.
 With some planning, you will probably be able to accomplish everything you want just by making use of it.
-A quick search on Bing will locate some really helpful resources for you, but for the really lazy, here are some samples:
+A quick search on Bing will locate some really helpful resources for you, but for those pressed for time J, here are some samples:

 There is a documented bug in SharePoint 2007 with one of the utility methods.
 The method itself seem innocuous enough: all it does is list out the stack when asked using the .NET StackTrace and StackFrame objects.
 Unfortunately, due to various factors—most of which I’m not privy—these .NET objects may not be instantiated.